Andreag00/ShorteNB/README.md

 ![Main SIM prompt](README-Images\MNC1.png)

-The fifth prompt, similarly to the previous one, is used to choose the user's secondary SIM's operator:
+The fifth prompt, similarly to the previous one, is used to choose the user's secondary SIM's operator, if present:

 ![Secondary SIM prompt](README-Images\MNC2.png)